angelxmoreno/tool-aware-ollama-wrapper/README.md

 - [ ] Enable OpenAPI or HTTP version of the tools
 - [ ] Support streaming responses from Ollama
 - [ ] Export conversation history
+- [ ] **Standardize tool definitions**: Implement a schema for tool definitions that includes input and output specifications, enabling automated validation and documentation.
+- [ ] **Implement capability discovery**: Allow the AI assistant to query available tools dynamically, facilitating adaptability to different environments and toolsets.
+- [ ] **Leverage existing MCP SDKs**: Explore MCP's official SDKs to integrate standardized communication protocols, enhancing compatibility with other MCP-compliant systems.
+- [ ] **Enhance security measures**: Ensure that tool executions are sandboxed and authenticated to prevent unauthorized access or execution, addressing potential security concerns highlighted in MCP discussions.

 ---